 Now that you know exactly what the wandering jew is.
 Here are some care tips:

-The wandering jew grows best in bright indirect light.
+It’s best to grow wandering jew in bright indirect light.
 For its optimal growth, place them on an east-facing windowsill.

-They can also grow in low-light conditions but expect them to lose their silver streaks over time.
+They can also live in low-light conditions but expect them to lose their silver streaks over time.
 Aside from reverting its leaves to green, not enough light can also prevent it from blooming.

 Conversely, too much direct bright light and heat may stunt its growth.
 Make sure it’s getting an adequate amount of light.
-Turn your pot about a few times a month to ensure that the plant grows evenly.
+Turn your pot about a few times a month to ensure that it grows evenly.

-The wandering jew loves a good watering, but not consistently moist soil.
+The wandering jew thrives with a good watering, but not consistently moist soil.
 It’s best to let the soil partially dry out before the next watering.

 A good rule of thumb is to water it when the top two inches of the soil feels dry, or when the plant’s leaves look leggy, brown, or crispy, or are curling up or dropping.
 However, some leaf drop near the plant’s base is normal.

 Avoid overwatering, too, or else the leaves will turn yellow, and the stems will start to turn soft and rot.
 Don’t water directly into the center of the plant.
 Allow the pot to drain completely after watering.